A control variate method driven by diffusion approximation: Introduction

+Our method is relevant when the quality of the approximation of the driving forces by a white noise is moderate.
+If it is very accurate, then the quantity of interest can be estimated (up to a very small and negligible bias) by resolution of a Kolmogorov equation based on the limit diffusion system (or by a brute force Monte Carlo method applied to the limit system), so there is no need to apply a control variate method.
+If it is very poor, then the limit diffusion system is not correlated to the original system and the control variate method is not efficient.
+If it is moderate, then the bias of the estimation method that consists in replacing the original system by the limit one is non-negligible, and the two systems are correlated, so that the control variate method turns out to be very efficient.

 The paper is organized as follows.
 In Section \ref{sec:ode} we introduce the random ordinary differential equations addressed in this paper and we state the main results of the paper.
-Motivated by applications in engineering mechanics and physics such as the study of the risk analysis of failure for simple mechanical structures subjected to random vibrations \cite{MR3733758,MR3335058,MR2989391,siadspaper} or the modeling of the stochastic dynamics of fluid-structure interaction in turbulent thermal convection \cite{MR3853037}, we also consider the case of multivalued ordinary differential equations.
-In Section \ref{sec:inc} we give a brief overview of the properties of differential inclusions that appear in multivalued ordinary differential equations.
+Note that, motivated by applications in engineering mechanics and physics such as the study of the risk analysis of failure for mechanical structures subjected to random vibrations \cite{MR3733758,MR3335058,MR2989391,siadspaper} or the modeling of the stochastic dynamics of fluid-structure interaction in turbulent thermal convection \cite{MR3853037}, we also consider the case of multivalued ordinary differential equations.
+Sections \ref{sec:adif1}-\ref{sec:num} consider random ordinary differential equations.
 In Section \ref{sec:adif1} we state the diffusion approximation theorem that gives the convergence in probability of the original process to the limit process.
-This theorem in extended to the multivalued case in Section \ref{sec:adif2}.
-In Section \ref{sec:cv} we describe the control variate method and give estimates of the mean square convergence rates that are needed to quantify the variance reduction of the method.
-Finally in Section \ref{sec:num} we apply the control variate method to a few examples.
+In Section \ref{sec:num} we apply the control variate method to a few examples.
+The results are extended to the multivalued case in Sections \ref{sec:adif2}-\ref{sec:nummulti}.
+In particular Section \ref{sec:nummulti} report numerical results for relevant engineering mechanics problems.
+The concluding remark of Section \ref{sec:conclu} connects our findings to the multilevel Monte Carlo literature.